 Betrayal at Baldur’s Gate is a game for 3-6 players, aged 12 or more.
 The average play-through takes around one hour.
-Players have to work together, until someone becomes a traitor.
+Players work together, until someone becomes a traitor.

 It’s certainly one of my favorites, and is a big hit when I introduce it to fans of D&D. So if you decide to go with a board game, this one is probably the safest pick.